AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/asset-search-api.md

 Also returned is a list of `Results`.
 Each result contains
 - The `MatchProperties` list contains a list of match property objects.
 Each match property object contains which field matched as well as the value of that field.
-- `Score` which indicates the relevancy of the match.
-The higher the score, the more relevant this asset is to your query.
+- `Score` - Number that indicates the relevancy of the match.
-- `Id` the id of the matching asset.
+- `Id` - The id of the matching asset.
-- `TypeId` the asset type id of the asset.
-This may be null if the asset does not reference an asset type.
+- `TypeId` - The asset type id of the asset.
+This will be null if the asset does not reference an asset type.
-- `Name` the asset name.
+- `Name` - The asset name.
-- `Description` the asset description.
+- `Description` - The asset description.

 ```json
 HTTP 200 OK